kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

     [DONE] by default the panels are synced with it [DONE] panels can be synced + 1 or  -1
     * hide location type if only one option (MOA)
-    * can then implement the scrolling to next unit
     * ! bi-dir synced: important otherwise the
     * panels can be synced + 1 or -1 across browser windows